rjwgnr27/Filters/README.md

 subsequent expressions faster.
 If the "Auto Run" option is enabled, any changes in the expression list are evaluated immediately.

+### Subject files
+##### From file
+The "File"->"Open" and "File"->"Open Recent" commands will load (replace) the subject source with the contents of a local or remote file.

+##### From clipboard
+"File"->"Load from clipboard" will replace load (replace) the subject source with the contents of the system clipboard, if the clipboard contents are text, or convertible to text.
+If the clipboard does not contain any text, an informational dialog will pop-up, and the original subject will remain unchanged.

 ## Batch Mode
 The application can be run in batch mode, to run a saved RE file against a subject file from a command line or script.
 It is invoked by using the